dalisoft/vscode-config/README.md

 Just reboot VSCode

 ## Supported versions

-Due of M$ does not support old VSCode versions, old `legacy.patch` not working anymore

 Latest **1 versions** at best and **2 versions** at support of VSCode (Insiders) are supported